Constantin Levaditi: Biography

 Levaditi spent almost his entire career at the Pasteur Institute.
-Though his was the only career beside Landsteiner’s to span the age of Pasteur and modern times, he was not well recognized in the history of poliovirus research.
+Though his was the only career beside Landsteiner's to span the age of Pasteur and modern times, he was not well recognized in the history of poliovirus research.
 Moreover, unlike Landsteiner, Levaditi never relinquished his interest in poliovirus research after the discovery of the aetiologic agent of poliomyelitis by Landsteiner and Popper in 1908.
-Levaditi’s name has not been mentioned much in the history of medicine perhaps on account of his modesty.
-Those who met him described him as an enthusiastic, indefatigable researcher, fully aware of his saving work for mankind, and he always kept a low profile.

-In the words of his colleague John Paul, ‘it was a pity that he did not live two more years to witness the conquest of poliomyelitis achieved through the science of which he had so long been a champion, namely immunology’.
-Nevertheless ‘he lived to see his work with Kling and Lépine vindicated, and that was no small triumph.’
+His colleague John Paul notes that Levaditi did not live to see the widespread success of poliomyelitis prevention through immunological approaches.
+Though, he did live to witness the confirmation of the work he had conducted with Kling and Lépine, which represented an important recognition of his contributions to the field.

 In 1919, he returned to Romania.
 He stayed there for three years to teach at the University of Medicine and Pharmacy of Bucharest before holding, in 1921, at the request of the Romanian government, the chair of microbiology of the Faculty of Medicine of Babeș-Bolyai University in Cluj.
 After 1920, Levaditi, assisted by Ștefan S. Nicolau, elaborated at the Department of Bacteriology of the Faculty of Medicine in Cluj projects related to the study of other viruses: herpesviruses, vaccine virus and rabies virus group.
 The investigations performed from rabies outlined an important chapter of the virological research on: the neurotropic ectodermoses.
 Levaditi introduced the term “neuroprobasia”, which defines the progression of viruses along the nerve tracts.